leo0514/vpc-on-classic-network/about-network.md

 * **Currently, Floating IP supports only IPv4 addresses.**
 * **You cannot bring your own public IP address to use as a floating IP.**

-For more information about NAT operations, please refer to [the related Internet RFC document](http://www.faqs.org/rfcs/rfc1631.html){: external}.
+For more information about NAT operations, refer to [the related Internet RFC document](http://www.faqs.org/rfcs/rfc1631.html){: external}.

 ### Use VPN for secure external connectivity
 {: #use-vpn}